tokio-rs/tracing/tracing/README.md

         debug!(yak, shaved = res.is_ok());

         if let Err(ref error) = res {
+            // Like spans, events can also use the field initialization shorthand.
-            error!(yak, error = error.as_ref(), "failed to shave yak!");
+            // In this instance, `yak` is the field being initalized. error!(yak, error = error.as_ref(), "failed to shave yak!");
         } else {
             yaks_shaved += 1;